Crystal-Link/CPE487-Work/Final Project - MazeGame/README.md

 In this project, I decide to recreate a maze game using an FPGA board, more specifically the [NI Digilent Nexys A7-100T FPGA Trainer Board](https://digilent.com/reference/programmable-logic/nexys-a7/start?redirect=1).

 ## Concept
-1. Generate a maze map
+1. Create a set of maze levels
 2. Allow users to control a ball that would move through the maze
 3. Upon reaching the end, move on to the next level
-4. After finishing all made levels, present an end screen
+4. After finishing all made levels, go back to the start

 ## Steps
 ### 1. Getting a VGA signal to display on a montior